 On Tumblr two absolutely fantastic pictures can be found of the Guzman photo session, in which also Deborah Harry’s face is painted in camouflage colours.
 These pictures, with the singer completely disappearing in the background, look a lot more aggressive.
 Maybe the idea was abandoned, because Harry already had a lot of explaining to do about the cover art for her first solo album KooKoo, on which the Swiss artist H R Giger pierced her face with large needles.

-These pictures are, to use the words of a famous vodka campaign, absolutely Warhol.
-In 1986 Warhol not only painted the camouflage paintings an sich, but also made camouflage portraits of Joseph Beuys and of the Statue of Liberty, and camouflage self portraits.
+The “full camouflage” Debbie Harry pictures are, to use the words of a famous vodka campaign, ‘absolut’ Warhol.
+In 1986 Warhol not only painted camouflage paintings an sich, like the painting in the background, but also made camouflage portraits of Joseph Beuys, of the Statue of Liberty, and camouflage self portraits.